Component-Wise Markov Chain Monte Carlo: Uniform and Geometric Ergodicity under Mixing and Composition: Introduction

 \section{Introduction}

-Let $\pi$ be a probability distribution having support $\mathsf{X}$.
-The canonical Markov chain Monte Carlo (MCMC) method for making draws from $\pi$ is the Metropolis-Hastings algorithm, described here.
-Let $X^{(k)} = x$ denote the current state, and suppose the stationary distribution $\pi$ has a density with respect to some reference measure $\mu$ (often Lebesgue or counting measure or their product), which we will also denote by $\pi$.
-Let $p(\cdot, \cdot)$ denote the user-defined proposal kernel density.
-The updated state $X^{(k+1)}$ is obtained via \begin{enumerate} \item Simulate $x^*$ from proposal density $p(x, \cdot)$ \item Calculate acceptance probability $\alpha(x,x^*)$, where
+Let $\varpi$ be a probability distribution having support $\mathsf{X} \subseteq\mathbb{R}^{q}$, $q \ge1$.
+The fundamental Markov chain Monte Carlo (MCMC) method for making draws from $\varpi$ is the Metropolis--Hastings algorithm, described here.
+Let $X^{(k)} = x$ denote the current state, and suppose $\varpi$ has a density function $\pi$.
+Let $p(\cdot, \cdot)$ denote the user-defined proposal density.
+The updated state $X^{(k+1)}$ is obtained via the following: \begin{enumerate} \item Simulate $x^*$ from proposal density $p(x, \cdot)$. \item Calculate acceptance probability $\alpha(x,x^*)$, where

 \item Set